It is starting to get old. “My spouse blames me for everything.”

 Of course, it doesn’t matter if you already take on much of the responsibility, they still expect you to help them.

-This is quite common in people who are emotionally immature and/or who can’t look after themselves as an adult.
+This is quite common in people who are self-obsessed or emotionally immature and/or who can’t look after themselves as an adult.

 How To Deal With A Spouse Who Blames You For Everything